Netflix Persuasion (2022) Trailer Review

 The Good: There is much to appreciate about this contribution to the JE adaptation canon.
 The set and production values were ahead of their time, as was the chemistry between the leads.
 There is a passion and physicality to this 1957 Italian take that British and American adaptations didn’t embrace until the 1980s.
 What the show lacks in faithfulness, it makes up for in terms of pure feeling.
 Take, for example, the gut-wrenching reunion scene, which arguably propelled this version higher than it should be in the rankings.
 Rochester clumsily attempts to hide his blindness from Jane at first—a departure that initially makes no sense to the audience (especially without the benefit of subtitles).
 But when Jane realizes the truth and the two embrace, Rochester’s cool veneer melts to reveal his desperate need and desire for her.
 At this point, only the most steely viewer is left unmoved.
 Like a true Eyrehead, I couldn’t rest without knowing what the characters were saying to each other, so I translated the Italian subtitles with the help of Google Translate.
 The script makes the scene even more moving, weaving in clear references to the book.
 And the nod to the “glittering ornament” at the end?
 Sigh.

-The Bad: I can forgive most of the changes in this adaptation with the exception of bizarre handling of St. John Rivers.
-Or rather, Jack Lloyd—the character who appears to operate as a mashup of St. John Rivers and a romanticized John Reed.
-In this version, Jack Lloyd is Jane’s childhood friend who’s carried a torch for her from their time in Gateshead.
-The adaptation even goes so far as to send Jack Lloyd to collect Jane when Mrs. Reed dies instead of Bessie.
+The Bad: I can forgive most of the changes in this adaptation with the exception of bizarre handling of St. John Rivers—or rather, Jack Lloyd, the character who functions as a mashup of St. John Rivers and a romanticized John Reed.
+In this version, Jack Lloyd is Jane’s childhood friend who carries a torch for her from their time in Gateshead.
+The adaptation even goes so far as to send Jack Lloyd instead of Bessie to collect Jane when Mrs. Reed dies.
 While the scenario might be the stuff of fanfiction (who can resist wondering what would have happened if Mr. Rochester and St. John Rivers were standing face to face?), this unnecessary change to St. John’s character goes too far and has no clear motive or payoff.
 St. John does not appear as a developed character, much less a real foil to Rochester, until the 1970s.

 Grade: C